Trial Lawyers With Experience Are The Best Way To Ensure You Don’t Go To Trial

-Louisiana and Texas both offer victims of severe accidents the opportunity to pursue compensation for their losses via a civil claim.
-When you file a civil claim - either on your own behalf or on behalf of your children - you're not obligated to take your case to court.
+Louisiana and Texas offer victims of severe accidents the opportunity to pursue compensation for their losses via a civil claim.
+You’re not obligated to take your case to court when you file a civil claim – either on your behalf or on behalf of your children.
 There are circumstances in which you can negotiate for a settlement without ever having to go before a judge.
-This method of securing support after a severe accident tends to take less time than a traditional trial and allows you more immediate control over your right to financial support.
+This method of securing support after a severe accident takes less time than a traditional trial and allows you more immediate control over your right to financial support.

-If you can negotiate for a personal injury settlement, though, why do you need a knowledgeable trial lawyer?
-Even if you want to focus on negotiations, attorneys with trial experience can benefit your case in several different ways.
-For starters, these attorneys can help you fight for the maximum possible compensation associated with your accident.
-Defendants going up against an attorney with experience in the courtroom may also be more reluctant to pursue a traditional trial if they know that attorney can stand their ground.
+If you can negotiate a personal injury settlement, why do you need a knowledgeable trial lawyer?
+Even if you want to focus on negotiations, attorneys with trial experience can benefit your case in several ways.
+These attorneys can help you fight for the maximum possible compensation for your accident.
+Defendants going up against an attorney with experience in the courtroom may also be more reluctant to pursue a traditional trial if they know the attorney can stand their ground.
 In other words, practiced trial lawyers can make your negotiations simpler and fight for you in court.

 Experienced Trial Lawyers Help You Establish an Initial Claim

-Specifically, your personal injury claim should elaborate on:
+Specifically, your personal injury claim should elaborate on the following:

 - The duty of care owed to you by the party allegedly liable for your accident

-- The manner in which the named party violated that duty of care
+- How the named party violated that duty of care

 - Evidence of a violated duty of care